Reimagining the employee experience | Genpact

 Introduce new ways of working

-By building a front-door portal backed by digital technologies, the company is creating a single-entry point that will drive consistent employee experiences.
+By building a portal backed by digital technologies, the company is creating a single-entry point that will drive consistent employee experiences.
 But it will be more than just a portal – it will bring together people and technology to augment the experience and ultimately predict what users want and need.
 For example, the portal can suggest services to employees – like booking a conference room – based on historical interactions and preferences.

 Supporting the portal will be service desks with smart assistants.
 They will provide a digital view of the end-to-end journey of an internal request and remove the need for employees to waste time trying to find out how their request is progressing.
 Over time, employees will receive the same level of service from a digital channel as they would from a person.